Sameta-cani/NumPy/Documentation/NumPy user guide/Getting started/Installing NumPy.md

 #### Alternative if you prefer pip/PyPI

-For users who know, from personal preference or reading about the main differences between conda and pip below,
+For users who know, from personal preference or reading about the main differences between conda and pip below, they prefer a pip/PyPI-based solution, we recommend:

+- Install Python from [python.org](python.org), [Homebrew](https://brew.sh/), or your Linux package manager.
+- Use [Poetry](https://python-poetry.org/) as the most well-maintained tool that provides a dependency resolver and environment management capabilities in a similar fashion as conda does.

+## Python package management

+Managing packages is a challenging problem, and, as a result, there are lots of tools.
+For web and general purpose Python development there's a whole [host of tools](https://packaging.python.org/en/latest/guides/tool-recommendations/) complementary with pip.
+For high-performance computing (HPC), [Spack](https://github.com/spack/spack) is worth considering.
+For most NumPy users though, [conda](https://conda.io/en/latest/) and [pip](https://pip.pypa.io/en/stable/) are the two most popular tools.

+### Pip & conda

+The two main tools that install Python packages are `pip` and `conda`.
+Their functionality par